During the housing boom of the mid 2000s, real estate investing was at a fever pitch.

 Want to be successful in real estate?
 This list is not all inclusive, but many who have found financial freedom and real wealth have incorporated these tactics.

-Eventually, most people focus heavily on 2-3, for example building homes, flipping homes and buy & hold investing.
+Eventually, most people focus heavily on 2-3 of these methods, for example building homes, flipping homes and buy & hold investing.

 If you have any questions, reach out to me!